-Motion for Leave to File without Evaluation Report-Page 1 of 1
+[Attach additional pages, if necessary] Respectfully presented this \\\\\ day of \\\\\\[month] PETITIONER'S SIGNATURE C CL GC2010 Form 2 / SCA-CG 901M Motion for Leave to File without Evaluation Report-Page 1 of 1

-IN THE CIRCUIT COURT OF COUNTY, WEST VIRGINIA

-IN RE : Case No : -G-
+Case No.: -G-

 DATE FILED:

-AN AI LLEGED PROTECTED PERSON 5.112.11323

-PERIODIC REP PORT OF GUARDIA N

-[West Virginia C ode §§ 44A-3-2 and 11 1)
+PERIODIC REPORT OF GUARDIAN [West Virginia Code §§ 44A-3-2 and 11]

 INSTRUCTIONS FOR COMPLETION OF REPORT

-A. This form is a required submission under provisions of West Virginia Code: § 44A-and filed within six months of your appoint 31 of each following calendar year.
-You a resign or are removed from your appoint is terminated, you are required to file a refor a report.
-The Court may order the fill subsequent reports, must be filed with the above, and also with the fiduciary commit referred this matter.
-Failure to file a report a misdemeanor criminal offense and can Circuit Clerk is required by law to notify administratively incomplete.
-3-11, the first report intment as a guardia are also required to fament as a guardian.
-Report unless the Couing of additional repe Circuit Court Clerissioner or other perfort of guardian as re result in a fine of \$1 of guardian must be completed in, and thereafter by December file a report of guardian if you.
-If the appointment of a guardian irt determines there is no need ports.
-This report, and any is on or before the due date son to whom the Court may have quired by law or by the Court is 00 to \$500 per infraction.
-The

-В. If a fiduciary commissioner or other pers must provide a copy of this report to him responsible for reviewing the report, may required by law to notify the Court or me discrepancies appear in a report or if a re hygiene commissioner may take further a /her.
-The fiduciary of request additional in ental hygiene commi eport is not filed whe commissioner or other person is information from you, and is ssioner if any questions or en due.
-The Court or mental

-C. All information provided in this report m ust be printed or typ ped and be clearly readable.

-D. All information requested MUST be provunknown. ided, if know.
-If unk known, you must state it is

-E. Please be sure you read and answer all qu estions carefully an d in as much detail as possible.

-F. Answers to some questions may require a
+- A. This form is a required submission under West Virginia Code: § 44A-3-2.
+Pursuant to the provisions of West Virginia Code: § 44A-3-11, the first report of guardian must be completed and filed within six months of your appointment as a guardian, and thereafter by December 31 of each following calendar year.
+You are also required to file a report of guardian if you resign or are removed from your appointment as a guardian.
+If the appointment of a guardian is terminated, you are required to file a report unless the Court determines there is no need for a report.
+The Court may order the filing of additional reports.
+This report, and any subsequent reports, must be filed with the Circuit Court Clerk on or before the due date above, and also with the fiduciary commissioner or other person to whom the Court may have referred this matter.
+Failure to file a report of guardian as required by law or by the Court is a misdemeanor criminal offense and can result in a fine of \$100 to \$500 per infraction.
+The Circuit Clerk is required by law to notify the Court if a required report is not filed or is administratively incomplete. - B. If a fiduciary commissioner or other person has been referred this matter by the Court, you must provide a copy of this report to him/her.
+The fiduciary commissioner or other person is responsible for reviewing the report, may request additional information from you, and is required by law to notify the Court or mental hygiene commissioner if any questions or discrepancies appear in a report or if a report is not filed when due.
+The Court or mental hygiene commissioner may take further action including setting a hearing on the matter. - C. All information provided in this report must be printed or typed and be clearly readable. - All information requested MUST be provided, if know.
+If unknown, you must state it is D. unknown. - Please be sure you read and answer all questions carefully and in as much detail as possible.
+E. - F. Answers to some questions may require more space than provided.
+If so, attach additional pages as needed and label each response on such page(s) with the number of the applicable question.